- A completed Bachelor's degree in Business Administration or related area from a research university

 - A TOEFL score of ≥ 90, with subscores not lower than 18

 - A IELTS score of ≥ 6.5, with subscores not lower than 6.0

 - Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE) with a mark of C or higher

 Based on your (academic) background we might require.

 Months of entry

-The general aim of the Master's specialisation in Strategic Human Resource Management is to train students who are capable of scientifically analysing issues involving personnel and organization, and who are able to think about them at the strategic level in an organisation.
+The general aim of the Master's specialisation in Strategic Human Resource Leadership is to train students who are capable of scientifically analysing issues involving personnel and organization, and who are able to think about them at the strategic level in an organisation.
 In concrete terms this means that the Master's specialisation has the following aims:

 - To acquaint students with the most important concepts and theories in human resource management;

 - To provide students with insight into modern management and advisory practices in the area of human resource management;